brandur/sorg/content/drafts/postgres-atomicity.md

-`TransactionIdCommitTree` is doing above -- the bulk of the information is written out to WAL first, then `TransactionIdCommitTree` goes through and sets the transaction's status to "committed".
-It's only after this final operation completes that we can formally say that the transaction was durably committed.
+`TransactionIdCommitTree` is doing above -- the bulk of the information is written out to WAL first, then `TransactionIdCommitTree` goes through and sets the transaction's status in the commit log to "committed".

 Although the commit log is called a "log", it's really more of a bitmap of commit statuses split across a number of